 Honour-based abuse is a term used for justification of abuse and violence.
 It is often the collective term used to include Female Genital Mutilation and Forced Marriage.
 These are not crimes perpetrated by men only.
 Sometimes females will support, incite or assist.
 Younger family members may also undertake the abuse to protect senior family members.

-Female Genital Mutiliation (FGM)
+Female Genital Mutilation (FGM)

 Child Abuse Linked to Faith or Belief

-There is a variety of definitions associated with abuse linked to faith or belief.
-The National Action Plan
+There is no single definition associated with child abuse linked to faith or belief.

-- Witchcraft and spirit possession, demons or the devil acting through children or leading them astray (traditionally seen in some Christian beliefs)
+- witchcraft and spirit possession, demons or the devil acting through children or leading them astray (traditionally seen in some Christian beliefs);

-- Dakini (in the Hindu context)
+- Dakini (in the Hindu context);

-- Use of belief in magic or witchcraft to create fear in children to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation
+- use of belief in magic or witchcraft to create fear in children to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation.

 National FGM Centre